 What most of us lack is the strength to consider and understand the Religious practices and preaching of others.
 We have the best and yet we do not even know about what lies behind our walls.
 I am not sure how we got to know we are in the best since we have not sufficiently and objectively compared or given that of the others the necessary attention.

 God is practically, conceptually and imaginably difficult to understand.
 The mind of God can never be understood.
-And this is because, God do not directly deal with us, we deal with our selves.
+And this is because, God does not directly deal with us, we deal with our selves.
 He deals with us through mankind.

 To understand the mind of God, we must understand and appreciate the minds of others, especially those who do not belong to our Religious group.
 Instead of us embracing the principle of unity in diversity, when it comes to Religion, we seem to entrench diversity with trivial assumptions and proclamation.